Step-by-step instructions for beginners, including tips on gathering information and choosing software or tools.

 Where to Start:

-• Ireland’s 1901 & 1911 Censuses: Available for free on the National Archives of Ireland website (www.census.nationalarchives.ie).
+Ireland’s 1901 & 1911 Censuses: Available for free on the National Archives of Ireland website, this covers Northern Ireland as well www.nationalarchives.ie.

 Tip: Pay attention to spelling variations in surnames, as names were often recorded phonetically or inaccurately.